-The children of the marriage for which a maintenance order can be made are those who are less than 21years old, unless the court is of the opinion that there are special circumstances that justify the making of such an order for the benefits of a child older than 21 year.
-So a Maintenance orders with regards to children, will usually remain valid until the child is 21years old.
+The children of the marriage for which a maintenance order can be made are those who are less than 21years old unless the court is of the opinion that there are special circumstances that justify the making of such an order for the benefits of a child older than 21 years.
+So a Maintenance order with regards to children will usually remain valid until the child is 21years old.

 This means conferring title over a property from one party to another.
 It is the transfer of property of a party or jointly owned to the other spouse.

 The court has discretion in regards to the award of immovable property to a party claiming maintenance; this relief must be expressly provided for in the divorce petition or answer and not afterthought.

 The Court may also order that a lump sum should be paid by one party to another.
 The party seeking a lump sum from the other party must clearly state the ground upon which such demand is being sought.
 Such a party is expected to state his or her contribution or support to finances or wealth of the other part that warrants the request for payment of the amount.

 Additionally, the property to be settled must belong to either one of the parties to the marriage as the court cannot settle a property that belongs to neither of the parties.
 Furthermore, the court would only settle property for the benefit of a child below 21years except for special circumstances where it is justifiable to settle the property for the child’s interest.

 The Child’s Right Act defines a child as “a person under the age of eighteen years.
 The paramount consideration in the award of child custody is the interest of the child in question.